inductiva/inductiva/docs-sources/fds/scaling-with-mpi.md

 task.print_summary()
 ```

-> ⚠️ **Note on vCPUs and Hyperthreading**: In most cloud environments (like Google Cloud), a vCPU corresponds to a hyperthread, not a full physical core.
+> ⚠️ **Note on vCPUs and Hyperthreading**: In most cloud environments (like Google Cloud), a vCPU corresponds to a thread, not a full physical core.
 So a `c2d-standard-8` machine has 8 vCPUs, which typically means 4 physical cores with hyperthreading enabled.
-In this setup, each MPI process runs on a separate hyperthread by default.

 ## Results
 The table below compares performance across different MPI configurations for the 1-, 8-, and 32-mesh cases.
 Speed-up is calculated relative to the 1-mesh baseline.